SomeWeekendReading/someweekendreading.github.io/_posts/2025-08-16-llms-make-you-crazy.md

 We all know manipulative people who casually disrupt public trust by saying _whatever they can_ to make their case.
 It's not that they're _against_ the truth, so long as the truth supports what they want.
-They just won't go out of their way to speak the truth, and will say _something else_ if the truth does not support them.
+They just won't go out of their way to speak the truth, and will, happily and without a second thought, say _something else_ if the truth does not support them.
 As Frankfurt describes it, our affinity for bullsh\*t is "one of the deformities in these values [for truth]."

 This is very like the way linguist Geoffrey Nunberg described politicians and their relationship to reason, which made such an impact upon your humble Weekend Editor as to